mhjacks/ansible-pattern-theory/README.md

 with no or minimal side effects.
 In the same way, while the triggering of CI/CD pipelines may be done on demand, the pipelines themselves should be set up declaratively and immutably and be ready to run.

+## Drawing Some Lines - Ansible-based Validated Patterns will define a "minimal set" as a starting point

+In light of this, we draw a distinction between the "infra" component of an Ansible-based Pattern, and the "workload" set of such a Pattern.
+By making this distinction, we make clear what should be common to all Ansible-based patterns, and hopefully simplify the task of post-pattern cleanup (which is vital for the "demo" aspect of VPs as well as for CI/CD testing).
+In broad terms, we should be able to tell the infra to clean up the workload components, and then have some special code to clean up the infra components.
+Thus, the minimal set will be the "infra" as specified below.

+## Defining the "minimal set" or "starting point" or "infra" for Ansible-based Validated Patterns

+1. IdM (Identity Management - DNS, PKI, and user management)

+IdM is built first, and provides foundational infrastructure requirements, including, particularly:

+* DNS management and registration
+* Certificate trust and management
+* User provisioning and management
+* Time synchronization

+Because these elements are central to other nodes being able to trust and find each other, this node must be built first.
+(If the workload requires it, additional replicas can be built as part of the workload.)

+1. Satellite (Content and Provisioning Lifecycle)

+* Content hosting
+* Host registration
+* Node provisioning and deprovisioning (cloud, on-prem, bare metal)

+We build a single-node Satellite next, because it will be used to build all of the rest of the infrastructure and workload.
+Satellite gives us the ability to define content, including operating system levels and system-level configuration, in an abstract way.
+That is, we can use Satellite to apply policies to how compute will be built, and let Satellite worry about the differences between different hosting mechanisms (i.e. hyperscaler, on-prem, bare metal).
+By placing Satellite here in the hierarchy we offload the complexity of building any subsequent infra/workload components onto Satellite, such that if we need to add additional Satellite capacity (in the form of Capsules), or need to build a more resilient or higher capacity AAP system, we can define that capability in Satellite rather than defining custom code per potential provider for it elsewhere in the framework.

+1. AAP (Ansible Automation Platform - the GitOps Engine)

+* GitOps capabilities
+* Secrets management

+The final component of the minimal set is an AAP instance, which will drive workloads and gitops in both the infra and workload components of the pattern going forward.
+By default, it will consist of an "all-in-one" controller and a separate automation hub node.
+The workload components will be completely determined by GitOps flows, and changes to the infra components will also be managed via GitOps using the AAP instance.

+### Are you sure this is "minimal"?

+The goal of this effort is to do more than simply assert that GitOps is possible with Ansible and define how to do it - it also requires the ability to define and execute useful use cases on top of that platform that can have CI/CD applied to them to continually test their interoperability; and to do this in a hybrid multi-cloud environment, which we also plan to include bare metal.
+There are numerous complications with testing different environments and in different clouds and the defined set of tools above abstracts and manages the lion's share of them.
+(Not all of them, admittedly, but architecturally, having Satellite to do compute provisioning makes a lot more sense than trying to import a different framework for that, or inventing a compleely new one; as Satellite already supports the major hyperscalers as well as all of the major on-prem hosting mechanisms, including bare metal).

+This also helps highlight the strength of OpenShift as a platform.
+Starting with a blank OpenShift cluster is, architecturally speaking, a stronger starting point than a single blank RHEL server.
+The OpenShift cluster has much more inherent expandability, better resiliency characteristics, and the key advantage of running on an immutable Operating System that cleanly divides the workload from OS management.
+This proposed division of labor (into the "minimal set" and "workload" components) for Ansible-based patterns is an attempt at architectural equivalence in that regard, and even so, there is considerable additional effort required in the non-OpenShift space to provide resilience and fault-tolerance equivalent to what OpenShift provides.

+It is relevant to this discussion that we are coming into this design/development effort with a model implementation that considers the workload division problem in exactly this way.
+As of this initial treatment, there is an implementation that bootstraps IdM, Satellite, and AAP (in that order) on vmWare.
+It will take some work to generalize that, but rather less than it would to write a new framework entirely from scratch, or else integrating many different pieces and parts.

+It has always been our goal with Validated Patterns to provide artifacts that are genuinely useful, and adaptable to local requirements, while also being easily testable and verifiable.
+We believe that this approach gives us what we need to make and fulfill this promise in the hybrid multi-cloud environment that we know we must operate in.

+### Examples of infra/workload division (thought experiments)

+* Tang servers for Network Bound Disk Encyption (NBDE) - workload elements, not part of minimal set
+* HMI devices for Ignition Demo - workload elements, not part of minimal set (with proposed setup, could be configured as VMs or even as bare metal devices, using Satellite discovery and provisioning techniques)

 ## Other Considerations

 ### Testability